 For instance, there are many reasons we have had only male presidents, but one is the presence of the adaptively valuable conviction that a big strong man is good to have as a leader.
 Yet “big” and “strong” are increasingly vestigial values, not least of all in our political world.
 Further, it certainly makes adaptive sense to value a man who possesses the power to “claim” a woman.
 In less civil times, such a man was good to have on your side, but valuing him for it today is vestigial.
 Finally, there seems to be something in us that is bored/repulsed/threatened by women who take it upon themselves to present sexually provocative images of themselves and other women; it’s usually seen as pornography and not art.

-what?
+Perhaps the man who artifies a woman creates a love story, while the woman who artifies herself creates a…what?
 A self-centered mess?
 A political protest?
 A social critique?
 Artistic suicide?
 Perhaps the woman who exhibits her arousal is a far greater threat to society (read: marriage) than the man who does so, since biologically men have far less to lose from being sexually promiscuous.
 Either way, such valuations are increasingly vestigial.

 Vestigial valuation in the art world leads to a lack of critical curiosity that leaves men valued for their kind of painting more than women for their kind of painting, and only granting women who paint like men the right to call themselves great painters.
 It is time for critics and curators to delve into the aesthetic variables that make “female painting” different from male painting and to begin the process of figuring out how to judge each genre according to its own histories, goals and methods.